tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

 In the Articles window, check the boxes next to Person, SalesOrderHeader SalesOrderDetail and TransactionHistory.

 Highlight the SalesOrderHeader table and dropdown the list for Article Properties.
-Select, Set Properties of Highlighted Table Articles”.
+Select, Set Properties of Highlighted Table Articles".
 This will allow the changes for Row and Column Tracking.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/MergRepl/-5.png?mtime=1329263428"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/MergRepl/-5.png?mtime=1329263428" width="596" height="253" /></a>